OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

 - VMWARETOOLS_VERSION
 - VMWARETOOLS_VERSION_STATUS

+.. _vcenter_cloning_procedure:

 VM Template Cloning Procedure
 --------------------------------------------------------------------------------

 OpenNebula uses VMware cloning VM Template procedure to instantiate new Virtual Machines through vCenter.
 From the VMware documentation:

--- Deploying a virtual machine from a template creates a virtual machine that is a copy of the template.
+  Deploying a virtual machine from a template creates a virtual machine that is a copy of the template.
 The new virtual machine has the virtual hardware, installed software, and other properties that are configured for the template.

 A VM Template is tied to the host where the VM was running, and also the datastore(s) where the VM disks where placed.
 By default, the VM will be deployed in that datastore where the VM Template is bound to, although another datastore can be selected at deployment time.
 Due to shared datastores, vCenter can instantiate a VM Template in any of the hosts belonging to the same cluster as the original one.